UniMath/agda-unimath/src/foundation/functoriality-morphisms-arrows.lagda.md

       ( pullback-cone-hom-arrow f'' g'')
 ```

-### The functorial action of the pullback-hom on cospan diagrams preserves homotopies
+### The functorial action of morphisms of arrows on cospan diagrams preserves homotopies

 ```agda
 module _